 The threat response

 This beautifully orchestrated system was designed for immediate threats.
 It was meant to be a short-term solution.
 The fight-or-flight system kicks in to get us out of danger; the rest-and-digest relaxation system kicks in when the threat is over to bring things back to normal.
-They act like a see-saw.
-When the fight-or-flight system is activated, the rest-and-digest system is not.
+When the fight-or-flight system is activated, the rest-and-digest system is not, and vice-versa.

 Anxiety and digestion